 The Sapera SDK installation also contains a large number of helpful example projects to help you get started with integration the detector into your own application software.
-For additional examples specific to the Rad-icon 1520 detector please contact our support team at the contact info listed on page 2 of this manual.

 GigE Vision framework for Sapera LT installation

 The GigE Vision framework installs the GigE Vision Module for Sapera and includes the Network Imaging package which is required to access a GigE Vision detector.